wambui-pixel/Automatic-Door/README.md

 ## Project Statement

-The project involves coming up with a proof-of-concept automatic door system that helps reduce coming into contact with contaminated surfarces, e.g. a door in a public place, most especially during this day and age of Covid-19.
+The project involves coming up with a proof-of-concept automatic door system that helps reduce coming into contact with contaminated surfaces, e.g. a door in a public place, most especially during this day and age of Covid-19.
 The door is automated in such a way that it opens once one comes within range of the Ultrasonic sensor.